mohwa/op-cordova/doc/index.md

 You will have your very own open peer powered video chat application up and running in very little time.

 >The plugin is still in early stages of development.
-We have release it, so that
+We have released it, so that
 >we can get feedback from you and add the features that matters most to you.
 >If you use this plugin and notice that something is missing,
 >please feel free to [open an issue](https://github.com/openpeer/op-cordova/issues?state=open) to let us know.